hollowdll/hakjdb/docs/hakjserver.md

-# kvdbserver
+# hakjserver

-kvdbserver is the server process that listens for requests from kvdb clients.
+hakjserver is the HakjDB server process that listens for requests from clients.
 It is responsible for managing the server, databases and keys.

 # How to use